Indigenous People's Day 2024 in Lethbridge

 Indigenous People’s Day at Fort Whoop-Up

-In line with their continued and constant efforts to honor the Indigenous history and heritage of the land which Lethbridge occupies, the Fort Whoop-Up Replica Fort is opening its doors on June 21st to celebrate, honor, and educate on the history and heritage of the Indigenous people of Canada.
-The fort will be opening its brand-new Blackfoot Gallery for the first time, offering indigenous crafts, with food trucks present as well!
+In line with their continued efforts to honour the Indigenous history and heritage of the land Lethbridge occupies, the Fort Whoop-Up Replica Fort is opening its doors on June 21st to celebrate, honour, and educate on the history and heritage of the Indigenous people of Canada.
+The celebrations will begin with the opening of the BuffaloMech Art Exhibition made by U of L students at 11 AM, followed by a welcome blessing by Guuyii Staa Baamuughkaa (Elder Raymond Many Bears) and Aagohhgiss stsistiigiiaakii (Elder Greta Many Bears) at 1 PM.

 Indigenous People’s Day Celebrations at Blackfoot Crossings Historical Park